gbdev/pandocs/src/Four_Player_Adapter.md

 into the network.

 Data received by the DMG-07 is buffered until it is broadcast during the next packet.
-This means there is a 1 packet delay between when the Game Boys send data and when they receive the packet which combines all their data together.
+This means there is a one-packet delay between when the Game Boys send data and when they receive the packet which combines all their data together.

 For example, say the packet size is 2 bytes; the flow of data for two consecutive packets would look like this.
 - The format shown for a player byte is P\[player num\].\[packet num\], so P3.1 is player 3, packet 1.
-- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the [SB] register as a reply that will be transmitted during the next serial transfer.
+- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the SB register as a reply that will be transmitted during the next serial transfer.

 Packet Byte | Received From<br>DMG-07 | P1 reply      | P2 reply      | P3 reply      | P4 reply